Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Data

-The line-of-sight velocities for these samples, the primary dataset for this analysis, are shown in Figure \ref{fig:v_los_dens_data}.
+The line-of-sight velocities for these samples are shown in Figure \ref{fig:v_los_dens_data}.
 We truncate the data satisfying $|\frac{\Delta z}{1+z}|>0.1$.
 This cut removes 43 and 613 (1049 and 2947) galaxies with extreme velocities ($v > 30,000 \ \mathrm{km \ s}^{-1}$) at $z\sim0.1$ ($z\sim0.2$) for the conservative and fiducial samples, respectively.

-The size of our sample after matching the \redmapper{} and spectroscopic catalogues is shown in Table \ref{tab:sample}.
+The sizes of our samples after matching the \redmapper{} and spectroscopic catalogues are shown in Table \ref{tab:sample}.
 The number of selected clusters is set by how many \redmapper{} cluster detections have both a central galaxy spectroscopic redshift and at least one valid member spectroscopic redshift.
 For the fiducial luminosity cuts, these are a subset of the 4,389 and 15,305 candidate \redmapper{} clusters (and groups) at redshifts in our $z\sim0.1$ and $z\sim0.2$ bins, respectively.
 In other words, roughly 85 and 80 per cent of the \redmapper{} cluster candidates at $z\sim0.1$ and $z\sim0.2$ are included in our analysis.
 While for each individual cluster DESI coverage is not complete, combining clusters in bins of richness and redshift provides well sampled cluster galaxy distributions (i.e. distributions comprising hundreds to tens of thousands of galaxies).